Reg Sprigg: Career

-In 1940 he enlisted in the Royal Australian Engineers, and worked with Munitions from 1941 to 1942.
-He transferred to work with the soils division of the Commonwealth Scientific and Industrial Research Organisation (CSIRO) until 1943.

-Sprigg next worked for the South Australian Geological Survey, which sent him to reopen the Radium Hill Uranium Field in 1944, and to map the Mount Painter uranium field.
-At the time, uranium was believed to be rare, and was required for the Manhattan Project.
+In 1940 he enlisted in the Royal Australian Engineers, and worked with munitions from 1941 to 1942.
+He transferred to the soils division of the CSIRO until 1943, when he joined the South Australian Geological Survey, which sent him to reopen the Radium Hill uranium field in 1944, and to map the Mount Painter uranium field, new sources being required for the Manhattan Project.

-Sprigg was sent by the South Australian government in 1946 to inspect abandoned mines in the Ediacaran Hills, to ascertain whether old mines could be reworked profitably using new technologies.
+Sprigg was sent by the South Australian Government in 1946 to inspect abandoned mines in the Ediacara Hills, to ascertain whether old mines could be reworked profitably using new technologies.
 When he discovered the fossils, apparently while eating his lunch, he realised that they were very ancient, either of Early Cambrian, or possibly even of Precambrian age.
 He thought that the organisms had probably been jellyfishes.
 He submitted a paper to the journal Nature, but it was rejected.
 He travelled to London and presented his findings to the 1948 International Geological Congress, but failed to excite either interest or belief.

 Subsequent work by Prof Martin Glaessner at the University of Adelaide demonstrated that they were indeed of latest Precambrian age.
 Although Precambrian animal fossils had been reported before, they had not been accepted universally as organic.
 This discovery resulted ultimately in the definition in 2004 of the Ediacaran Period, the first new geological period created in more than one hundred years.

-Of other significance, Sprigg helped establish Santos (an acronym for South Australia Northern Territory Oil Search), which discovered gas deposits in Cooper Basin, including the Moomba Gas Field, which supplies natural gas to South Australia, New South Wales and Canberra.
+Of other significance, Sprigg helped establish Santos (an acronym for South Australia Northern Territory Oil Search), which discovered gas deposits in the Cooper Basin, including the Moomba Gas Field, which supplies natural gas to South Australia, New South Wales and Canberra.
 In 1954 Sprigg formed the company Geosurveys of Australia, which was a consulting and contracting company for geological and geophysical work.
 They prospected for uranium in the Northern Territory and nickel in the north west corner area of South Australia as well as working for Santos.

-In 1962 Geosurveys became incorporated into Beach Petroleum, of which Sprigg was General Manager.
+In 1962 Geosurveys became incorporated into Beach Petroleum, of which Sprigg was general manager.